-At first I was going to call them steps to financial independence, but that’s not right; financial independence means different things to different people.
-For many, it simply means not relying on mom and dad to pay some of your bills, so in that sense you could technically be financially independent but still have no savings and tons of debt.
+At first, I was going to call them steps to financial independence, but that’s not right; financial independence means different things to different people.
+For many, it simply means not relying on mom and dad to pay some of your bills, so in that sense, you could technically be financially independent but still have no savings and tons of debt.

 To be clear, we’re not talking about getting filthy rich here.
-Somebody making $10 an hour can become financially secure just as much as somebody making $100 an hour.
-But once you achieve financial stability, you will:
+Somebody making $10 an hour can become financially stable just as much as somebody making $100 an hour.
+But once you achieve financial security and stability, you will:

-- Worry about money less, if at all.
+- Worry about money less, if at all

-- Earn interest rather than pay it.
+- Earn interest rather than pay it

-- Grow wealthier by the day, almost automatically.
+- Grow wealthier by the day, almost automatically

 Finally, you’ll be richer than most people.
 Less than 40% of Americans have enough savings to cover three months’ living expenses, according to a study by Bankrate.com.
 When you can combine a rainy-day fund, no debt and regular retirement savings, you’ll join a rather exclusive club!